History

 Kenyan Schools Assisted:

-Kijana has invested in over 70 schools in Kenya over the past twenty years and developed unique cross-cultural connections with communities in the United States.
+Kijana has invested in over 70 schools in Kenya over the past twenty-one years and developed unique cross-cultural connections with communities in the United States.

 After official founding in September 2002, Kijana’s first major school investments took place in the fall of 2003.
 Ebusiloli Secondary and Primary School’s were the first recipients of major investments.
 They had also received significant support from 1998-2001 (during the pre-Kijana Benjamin cross-country runathon fundraiser era).
 Kijana funded several infrastructure projects, including improving floors, walls, classrooms, painting classrooms, acquiring books, paying for teachers salaries and more.